SAP-archive/cloud-sdk-ios-samples/flows-multiuser/README.md

     // PlistCoder to ease the code/decode of User types let coder = SAPFoundation.PlistCoder()
     ```
-It worth to create some private helper methods to store/retrieve the `Users`.
-This way the users can see user names instead of `onboardingIDs` and the type can be exteneded later on demand.
+It is worth to create some private helper methods to store/retrieve the `Users`.
+This way the users can see user names instead of `onboardingIDs` and the type can be extended later on demand.
 Let's differentiate the keys in the user defaults with a custom prefix.
 Also use the
     ```swift
     let OnboardedUserKeyPrefix = "Onboarded_"
     ```
-Implement the base funtionality: create and read items
+Implement the base functionality: create and read items

     ```swift
     // MARK: - Private methods